kacper-ragankiewicz/kacper-ragankiewicz/README.md

 ## 🌟 Achievements

-- One of my IoT devices, when pitched to investors, **unofficially contributed to raising 2 million PLN in funding**.
+- One of my IoT devices, when pitched to investors, **unofficially contributed to raising 2 million PLN in funding** and further facilitated the company's migration to **NewConnect (Polish stock exchange)**.
 - Experience delivering end-to-end solutions — from concept, hardware design, firmware, and mobile app development, to deployment.

 ---